 Other factors that may be taken into consideration will include the number of faculty supervised, the number of disciplines within the department, the number of student credit hours generated, the number of majors, significant initiatives undertaken by the department in a given year, and additional oversight duties required of the Chair.
-Release time shall not necessarily be granted for Chairs of departments composed of fewer than five FFTE.
+Reassigned time shall not necessarily be granted for Chairs of departments composed of fewer than five FFTE.

-12.12.2 Between academic years, the Chair is required to perform the duties of the position for a period equivalent to the release time from teaching that is provided during the academic year.
-That is, quarter release time requires 160 hours in the period between academic years.
-The schedule will be determined by the Dean in consultation with the Chair.
-He or she will be expected to: 1) ensure that there is Departmental representation during Freshman Orientation, 2) initiate Summer and/or Fall schedule changes, 3) provide student advisement, and 4) address other departmental needs as necessary.

-- 12.12.3 For duties in the period between academic years, the Chair shall receive a separate administrative contract with compensation at a rate of one ninth (1/9) of his or her previous academic year base salary. - 12.12.4 With the Dean's approval, the Chair may also teach one course during the summer session for additional compensation on a per course contract at the percredit hour rate.
-Under unusual circumstances, overloads may be assigned.
+- 12.12.2 Between academic years, the Chair is required to perform the duties of the position for a period of 160 hours.
+The schedule will be determined by the Dean and the Chair.
+The agreed upon schedule will be submitted to the Vice President for Academic Affairs by the first Monday following Commencement.
+The Chair will be expected to: 1) ensure that there is Departmental representation during Freshman Orientation, 2) initiate Summer and/or Fall schedule changes, 3) provide student advisement, 4) address other departmental and/or university needs as necessary, including serving on committees or task forces held between academic years. - 12.12.3 For duties in the period between academic years, the Chair shall receive a separate administrative contract with compensation at a rate of one ninth (1/9) of his or her previous academic year base salary. - 12.12.4 With the Dean's approval, the Chair may also teach one course during the summer session for additional compensation on a per course contract at the per-credit hour rate.
+Under unusual circumstances, overloads may be assigned. - 12.13 Faculty have the option to receive a one-time phased stipend of \$1000 for development of an innovative, high-impact, mode of delivery for a new or existing course as described below